SpaiR/StrongDMM/README.md

 ## FAQ

-**Q.** My anti-virus software detects something suspicious in the editor binaries.
-It it ok?<br>
+**Q.** My antivirus software detects something suspicious in the editor binaries.
+Is it ok?<br>
 **A.** Yes.
 It's a false positive reaction to the way how Golang (development language) creates binaries.
 Don't download executables from unverified sources.
-If you have any concerns, than validate your executables with `sha256` hashes available on the [release](https://github.com/SpaiR/StrongDMM/releases/latest) page.
+If you have any concerns, then validate your executables with `sha256` hashes available on the [release](https://github.com/SpaiR/StrongDMM/releases/latest) page.
 Read more: https://go.dev/doc/faq#virus

 **Q.** But how can I trust executables on the release page?<br>
 **A.** Executables are built in the [CI](https://github.com/SpaiR/StrongDMM/actions/workflows/ci.yml) pipeline.
 You can verify the process by yourself or build executables manually from a source code.

 **Q.** How to uninstall the editor?<br>
-**A.** StrongDMM does't have any installation.
+**A.** StrongDMM doesn't have any installation.
 Thus, no specific "uninstall" required as well.
-Delete the execuable and, if you want to remove editor data, its directory on OS.
+Delete the executable and, if you want to remove editor data, its directory on OS.

 **Q.** Where do I find editor data?<br>
 **A.** For Windows: `C:\Users\USER\AppData\Roaming\StrongDMM`, for Linux/macOS: `~/.strongdmm`.